rweigel/stats/notes.md

 A countably infinite set means one can match each element in the set to a natural number (0, 1, 2, ...).
 A non-countable set is the real numbers in the interval $[0, 1]$, as proved by [Cantor](https://en.wikipedia.org/wiki/Cantor%27s_diagonal_argument).

-## Discrete Random Variables

-> Any random variable whose only possible values are 0 and 1 is called a Bernoulli random variable.
-(Devore p 94)

-## Discrete Probability Distribution Definition
+## Discrete Probability Mass Distribution Definition

 > The probability distribution or probability mass function (pmf) of a discrete rv is defined for every number $x$ by $p(x) = P(X=x) = P(\text{all } s \in \mathcal{S}: X(s)=x)$.